 Why per-run pricing wins for marketplaces

 Capsule.
 Per-run pricing wins for marketplaces because it aligns three incentives at once: the buyer pays only for value received, the builder earns more when the agent is useful, and the platform's revenue grows with real usage.
 No other model aligns all three.
-Observation from 12 months running the Gravity marketplace.
+Observation from 12 months running the Gravity platform.

 Marketplaces have a coordination problem.
 Buyers want low commitment.
 Builders want predictable income.
 Platforms want signal on what's actually working.
 Per-seat fails for buyers and is noise for platforms.
 Per-output is great for buyers but creates revenue volatility for builders.
 Per-run is the rare model where everyone reads the same number and reaches the same conclusion: this agent ran 1,200 times last month, it earned $X, and that revenue maps to genuine demand.